1487quantum/poke-arm/README.md

 ![poke_arm_main](poke_arm_gazebo.png)

+> Currently, this package is only tested with Ubuntu 14.04 running Gazebo 2.2 & ROS Indigo.

 ## Installation
 Git clone the repository to your workspace.
-There is no need to *catkin_make* the files.
 ```
 $ git clone https://github.com/1487quantum/poke-arm-gazebo.git
 ```